CureMD

 Using an EHR system, physicians are continually updated regarding monitoring and follow-up care.
 Automated reminders for services such as mammograms, annual flu shots, and pediatric vaccinations can help reduce the number of patients "falling through the cracks.”
 Patients diagnosed with chronic diseases like diabetes must be carefully tracked, monitored, and followed up with for timely interventions that also follow certain treatment protocols as designated by government regulations.

 Physicians using an EHR system are often able to set recurring alerts for specific patients.
-To ensure that this option is available, look for a system that enables configurable or customizable options.
+To ensure that this option is available, look for a system that enables configurable or customizable options, including AR recovery services for optimizing revenue cycle management.

 Reducing overlap with testing procedures and missing lab results